 - Fixed rate accounts

 Are you a long-term planner, the kind of person who reckons that September 2022 will be the perfect moment for a glorious beach break?
 A fixed rate account could be for you.
-They pay a guaranteed rate of interest for a set period, ranging from six months to five years.
+They pay a certain rate of interest for a set period, ranging from six months to five years.
 You often can’t make withdrawals during this time or, if you can get money out, you might lose some of the interest you’ve earned.

 In return for leaving your savings untouched, fixed rate accounts usually provide better rates than instant access accounts.
 This type of account is likely to suit you if can afford to tie your savings up for a while.